philipturner/molecular-renderer/README.md

 Author: Philip Turner

 What began as a ray traced renderer, is now a cross-platform library used to design molecular nanotechnology.
 Similar to OpenSCAD, but with GPU-accelerated molecular simulation.
-Working on toward the design of supermassive productive nanosystems.
+Working toward software capable of designing million-atom productive nanosystems.

 Documentation
 - [Hardware Catalog](./Sources/HardwareCatalog/README.md)